Germany, Netherlands beat Brits to win track cycling golds

-France took advantage of Australia’s ragged ride to earn the bronze medal in their matchup.
+“We had respect for them,” Brennauer said with her gold medal around her neck, “but we were focused on our race.”

-There was even more drama in the first round of the men’s team pursuit.
+The races for the medals was only the start of the drama.

-After the Italians set a world record in 3:42.307 to edge New Zealand by just 9 hundredths of a second, world champion Denmark and three-time defending Olympic champion Britain squared off for the other spot in the final.
+In the men’s pursuit qualifying, the Italians set a world record in 3:42.307 to edge New Zealand by just 9 hundredths of a second, then watched as world champion Denmark and three-time and defending champion Britain squared off.

 Just after the 3,000-meter mark, the Danish team was so far ahead of the Brits — who had to replace injured stalwart Ed Clancy with Charlie Tanfield — that they had pulled up right behind them.
 But rather than going around Tanfield, who had fallen off the pace, Denmark’s Frederik Madsen ran right into his rear wheel and sent both crashing down.